 Sharing His Love of the Outdoors With Family

 Scott is married to his wonderful and supportive wife, Angie and also the proud father of two grown children, Nicole and Zach.
-Not to mention, he is owner of three wonderful dogs and uncle to 5 fantastic nieces and nephews that he is teaching about the love of the outdoors and the rewards it provides.
+He is also a grandpa to two amazing grandchildren.
+Not to mention, he is owner of three wonderful dogs and uncle to 5 fantastic nieces and nephews.
+Of course he is teaching them about the love of the outdoors and the rewards it provides.

 Scott lived in Nebraska from 1974 to 1980 and again returned in 1985 where he has been ever since.